Gates Foundation Grand Challenge

 Web Analytics

-Public-facing funnel analytics for Every Pregnancy, Marleen, and Gates Foundation reporting
+Public-facing funnel analytics for Every Pregnancy and Gates Foundation reporting

 Year 1 measurement report — findings reported to Gates Foundation